-Policy: Systemwide Service Polic ies Number: 706 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
-Effective date: 05/16/17 Page 3 of 4
+Policy: Systemwide Service Polic ies Number: 706 Delegation of eneral Manager under a Authority by the Board of esolution #01-16, dated October Effective date: 05/16/17 Page 3 of 4

 2. Distribution of Transit Amenities

 To the extent permitted by the topography and physical conditions on a route, transit amenities such as bus shelters, bus stop signs, park and ride lots and facilities, and information displays will be equally distributed among all of the transit routes and across all areas of the SAMTD service area.